CPAN-Security/security.metacpan.org/docs/README.md

 ## Consultations and hearings

-CPANSec's replies to public consultations and hearings are found in the [consultations/](consultations/) folder.
+See the [consultations/](consultations/) folder for CPANSec's replies to public consultations and hearings.

 ## Rules and bylaws